tjd1234/cmpt383summer2022/docs/languages/ruby/regex.md

 nothing else.
 Ruby regular expressions start with `/` and end with `/`.
 The string that comes between those describes a set of strings.

-Now suppose we want to determine if the entire string is "5", not just a if a 5 occurs somewhere in it.
+Now suppose we want to determine if the entire string is "5", not just if a 5 occurs somewhere in it.
 We can do it like this:

 ```ruby
 >> "5" =~ /^5$/       # ^ matches the start of the string, $ the end